 Discover Oregon’s fascinating history at the Oregon Historical Society in downtown Portland.
 The museum includes over 85,000 historical pieces, including Native American artifacts, memorabilia from Portland’s 1905 Lewis and Clark Exposition and the “Portland Penny” — the very penny involved in the famous coin-toss between the city’s two founders (Asa Lovejoy of Boston, Massachusetts and Francis Pettygrove of Portland, Maine) to determine which of their hometowns would give the new city’s its name.
 Learn about the Oregon Trail period and early settlements and industries, along with nationally focused exhibits.

-Museum is open daily, Monday through Saturday from 10 a.m. to 5 p.m. and Sunday from noon to 5 p.m.
-Admission fees between $5 and $11.
+Museum is open daily, Monday–Saturday from 10 a.m.–5 p.m. and Sunday from noon–5 p.m.
+Admission fees from $5–$11.
 Free admission for children under 5 years old.

 St. Johns Bridge